engageub/InternetIncome/README.md

 ## Can I use without proxies?

 Yes.
-You can use the script with direct internet connection by setting the variable USE_PROXIES to false.
+You can use the script with direct internet connection by setting the variable USE_PROXIES to false in properties.conf file.

 ## Final Step: Running the script